graphql-dotnet/server/README.md

     // this is required for websockets support app.UseWebSockets();

-    // use websocket middleware for ChatSchema at default url /graphql app.UseGraphQLWebSocket<ChatSchema>(new GraphQLWebSocketsOptions());
+    // use websocket middleware for ChatSchema at path /graphql app.UseGraphQLWebSockets<ChatSchema>("/graphql");

-    // use http middleware for ChatSchema at default url /graphql app.UseGraphQLHttp<ChatSchema>(new GraphQLHttpOptions());
+    // use HTTP middleware for ChatSchema at path /graphql app.UseGraphQL<ChatSchema>("/graphql");

     // use graphiQL middleware at default url /graphiql app.UseGraphiQLServer(new GraphiQLOptions());